JeremiMontornes/inflationinequality/README.md

 #### Bug-fixing

 - [ ] Reach 100% code coverage
+- [ ] Proxy configuration or connection error to Dbnomics or Insee websites
 - [ ] Add more error checking and remove the silly ones

 #### Simulation